Reds, Moustakas complete $64 million, 4-year deal

 The Reds haven’t been to the playoffs since 2012, when they won 90 games and lost to the Pirates in the NL wild-card game.
 Cincinnati then launched into a rebuild, trading away stars for prospects.
 The team lost at least 94 games annually from 2015-18.

-They decided to try to become competitive again last season and acquired Yasiel Puig, Matt Kemp, Alex Wood, Tanner Roark and Sonny Gray, who became an All-Star.
+The Reds decided to try to become competitive again last season and acquired Yasiel Puig, Matt Kemp, Alex Wood, Tanner Roark and Sonny Gray, who became an All-Star.
 Puig, Kemp and Roark were dealt during the season.
-Cincinnati finally escaped last place, finishing ahead of Pittsburgh with a 75-87 mark, wasted a lot of solid pitching along the way.
+Cincinnati finally escaped last place, finishing ahead of Pittsburgh with a 75-87 mark, and wasted a lot of solid pitching along the way.

 It’s Moustakas’ third stop in three years.
 He rejected a $17.4 million qualifying offer from Kansas City after the 2017 season but eventually returned to the Royals on a one-year deal.
 He was traded to the Brewers that July and finished with a .251 batting average, 28 homers and 95 RBIs.